-Our Amended and Restated Certificate of Incorporation (the "Certificate") currently authorize us to issue 50,000,000 shares of common stock, par value \$0.0001 per share, of which 15,000,000 shares are designated as "Class A Common Stock".
+Our Amended and Restated Certificate of Incorporation (the "Certificate") currently authorize us to issue 60,000,000 shares of common stock, par value \$0.0001 per share, of which 7,000,000 shares are designated as "Class A Common Stock".

-Our Board of Directors has approved, and is seeking stockholder approval of, an amendment to our Certificate (the "Amendment") to increase the number of shares of common stock authorized for issuance by 10,000,000 shares, bringing the total number of authorized shares of common stock to60,000,000 shares and decrease the number of shares designated "Class A Common Stock" from 15,000,000 to 7,000,000.
+Our Board of Directors has approved, and is seeking stockholder approval of, an amendment to our Certificate (the "Amendment") to increase the number of shares of common stock authorized for issuance by 35,000,000 shares, bringing the total number of authorized shares of common stock to 95,000,000 shares.
 The text of the proposed Amendment is attached hereto as Appendix A.

-Other than the proposed increase in the number of authorized shares of common stock and decrease in the number of shares designated "Class A Common Stock", the Amendment is not intended to modify the rights of existing stockholders in any material respect.
+Other than the proposed increase in the number of authorized shares of common stock, the Amendment is not intended to modify the rights of existing stockholders in any material respect.
 The additional shares of common stock to be authorized pursuant to the Amendment would have rights identical to the currently outstanding common stock of the Company.
 Our stockholders do not currently have any preemptive or similar rights to subscribe for or purchase any additional shares of common stock that may be issued in the future, and therefore, future issuances of common stock may, depending on the circumstances, have a dilutive effect on the earnings per share, voting power and other interests of the existing stockholders.